radum/dotfiles/README.md

 xcode-select --install
 ```

+or if that doesn't work download them from here https://developer.apple.com/download/more/ (Command line tools)

 #### ⚠️ Temporary step ZSH install

 Install zsh manually first and make sure its the default shell, then run the install script.